linux-fertxo/docker/crowdsec/README.md

   * **Decisions**: They are the consequence that is triggered when a certain number of alerts is received.
 * **Remediation components**: Commonly known as *"bouncers"*, they are responsible for executing the decisions.
 * **Central API (CAPI)**: The interface on Crowdsec's servers that centralizes data from "bad actors" and distributes it among its users.
 In addition we will have access to the...
-* **Console**: From here we can manage our machines, block lists and alerts among many other features through the online platform.
+* **Console**: From here we can manage our machines, block lists and alerts among many other features through the platform.

 What makes Crowdsec so powerful is that it **leverages the community to share data about "bad actors"** among its users.
-This way, we can **prevent an attack before it even happens** and bypass the entire process described above.
+This way, we can **prevent an attack before it even happens** bypassing the entire process described above.

 ### *Files*

 As usual, both `docker-compose.yml` and `.env` need no introduction.
-They are the files that contain all the instructions and variables to create the Crowdsec container.
+These are the files that contain all the instructions and variables to create the Crowdsec container.

 The `cs-private-key` file contains the *token* for the bouncer.
 This random code is required to link the Traefik plugin to this service.
 It's empty for the moment because we need to generate it once we have started the container.

->**THIS METHOD IS NOW DEPRECATED, BUT I'LL KEEP THE EXPLANATION AS IT'S ALMOST THE SAME BUT CHANGING ONE CENTRALIZED FILE FOR SEVERAL FILES PLUS A FOLDER**
+>**THIS METHOD IS NOW DEPRECATED, BUT I'LL KEEP THE EXPLANATION AS IT'S ALMOST THE SAME BUT CHANGING ONE CENTRALIZED FILE FOR SEVERAL FILES INSIDE A FOLDER**
-The file that defines where are the logs and of which type they are is `acquis.yaml` **(note the extension `.yaml` and not `.yml`)**.
-Here we tell Crowdsec which services' logs we want to be analyzed.
-They must be previously mounted as volume in `docker-compose.yml`, so they can be read from within the container.
+The file that defines where the logs are and of which type is `acquis.yaml` **(note the extension `.yaml` and not `.yml`)**.
+Here we tell Crowdsec which services' log files we want to be analyzed.
+They must be previously mounted as volumes in `docker-compose.yml`, so they can be read from within the container.
 The structure of `acquis.yaml` is divided in a `filenames` section with the logs to be analyzed (one or more files) and a `labels` section, where we specify what type of data is expected in them, so the Security Engine can send them to the appropriate parser.

 Instead of `acquis.yaml`, the `acquis.d/` folder is now used.
 Inside we create a file for each service we want to parse.
 These files' structure is exactly the same as explained above, but for one single service.

->**Note**: **In most cases, passing only the Traefik logs is more than enough**.
+>**Note**: **In most cases, parsing only the Traefik logs is more than enough**.
 We can still pass the Nginx, Apache, Nextcloud, etc. logs to improve detection.
 But this has a computational cost, so we have to take into account the increase in CPU and memory usage.
-Some examples (commented out) of services seen here are already in `docker-compose.yml` and `acquis.d/`
+Some examples (commented out) of services are already in `docker-compose.yml` and `acquis.d/`

 **In brief:**